-Dave Griffore is entering his third year as Head Women's Swimming Coach/Aquatics Coordinator and first as Assistant Athletic Director at Emory & Henry College.
+Dave Griffore is in his third year as Head Women's Swimming Coach/Aquatics Coordinator and first as Associate Director of Athletics at Emory & Henry College.
 Griffore's adminstrative duties include fundraising, recruiting and serving as a liasion between athletics and admissions.
 Prior to working in athletics, Griffore was a Councelor in the E&H Admissions Office.

 At the 2013 ODAC Championships Payton Shirey won the 50-yard and 100-yard freestyle, posting an ODAC record :23.98 in the 50-free, while Lauren Frizzell finished first in the 1650-yard freestyle.
 The pair represent the first league champions of any type for E&H since 2003 and the first individual champions since 1991.

 During the 2011-12 season, Griffore was tasked with recruiting a top-notch class of student-athletes to E&H and making improvements to the King Center Aquatics Facility.